SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

 about elements or events that trigger asynchronously without explicitly waiting—or blocking—on those events.

-Fortunately, using the normal instruction set available on the [_WebElement_]({{< ref "/webdriver/web_element.en.md" >}}) interface—such as _WebElement.click_ and _WebElement.sendKeys_—are
+Fortunately, the normal instruction set available on the [_WebElement_]({{< ref "/webdriver/web_element.en.md" >}}) interface—such
+ as _WebElement.click_ and _WebElement.sendKeys_—are
  guaranteed to be synchronous,
- in that the function calls won't return
+ in that the function calls will not return
- (or the callback won't trigger in callback-style languages) until the command has been completed in the browser.
+ (or the callback will not trigger in callback-style languages) until the command has been completed in the browser.
  The advanced user interaction APIs,
  [_Keyboard_]({{< ref "/webdriver/keyboard.en.md" >}})